 - Providing coverage advice to title insurers, and litigating title insurance coverage disputes, on matters involving consent to settle provisions, late notice and reporting provisions, bad faith and anti-assignment provisions in the context of access/easement issues, the scope of a carrier’s duty to defend for covered/uncovered causes of action, and the applicability of certain exclusions, such as the “assumed or agreed to” exclusion.

 - Reinsurance-related issues pertaining to the duty of utmost good faith, follow the fortunes, the duty to disclose, the alleged breach of certain underwriting guidelines, and agent misconduct.

 Representative Decisions and Engagements

-Represented some of the world’s leading insurance and reinsurance companies in matters involving hundreds of millions of dollars in claims arising from the property & casualty and life & health sectors.
+Mr. DiUbaldo represents, or has represented, some of the world’s leading insurance and reinsurance companies in matters involving hundreds of millions of dollars in claims arising from the P&C and life and health sectors.
 Many of these cases arose in the context of confidential arbitration proceedings, and thus are not reported.
-He has also counseled and litigated various matters for lenders, mortgage servicers, title insurance companies and financial institutions in state and federal courts.
+Recent matters include:

 - National Union Fire Ins.
 Co. of Pittsburgh, PA, et al. v.
 The Roman Catholic Diocese of Brooklyn, et al., No. 653575/2014 (N.Y.
 Sup.
 Ct., N.Y.
 Cty 2017) (insurance coverage dispute involving underlying claims of sexual/physical abuse, granting motion for partial summary regarding pro rata allocation of defense and indemnity costs, number of occurrences, and exhaustion of multiple self-insured retentions).